-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Royersford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Royersford is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Royersford who work in office and administrative support (16.89%), management occupations (13.42%), and sales jobs (11.04%).
+Unlike some boroughs, Royersford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Royersford are a mix of both white- and blue-collar jobs.
+Overall, Royersford is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Royersford who work in office and administrative support (14.08%), sales jobs (9.89%), and food service (8.46%).

 Also of interest is that Royersford has more people living here who work in computers and math than 95% of the places in the US.

+Royersford is a somewhat ethnically-diverse borough.
 The people who call Royersford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Royersford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Royersford include Irish, Italian, English, and Polish.
+Important ancestries of people in Royersford include German, Irish, Italian, Polish, and English.

 The most common language spoken in Royersford is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.